• Home

 Handling Your Own Divorce

 Filing for divorce is challenging, and being represented by a lawyer is highly recommended.
 However, you have the right to proceed without a lawyer, if you wish.
-Judge Ferguson has prepared a detailed page to walk you through the divorce process.
+Below is a link to texaslawhelp.org.

 Handling Your Own Criminal Case

 The law allows people to waive counsel in felony cases in very limited circumstances.
-It is often said that a person who represents himself has a fool for a client.
 In all felony cases there is the risk of prison time -- up to LIFE in prison.
 There are also life-long consequences that follow criminal convictions of all types.
 It's not like a traffic ticket where you simply "pay a fine."
 Click below to see whether you qualify to represent yourself in your felony case.

 Domestic and Family Violence Protective Orders